 Every year we care for over 270,000 children, young people and their families and we lead research into children’s medicines, infection, inflammation and oncology.
-Later this summer we will open a purpose built hospital in the park next door to our current site.
+We moved to our new Alder Hey in the Park in early October 2015.

 We know that a children’s hospital is different and that our job is more than just treating an illness.
 At Alder Hey we are here to look after a child and their family and that includes mums, dads, brothers and sisters.